How to Integrate Legacy Building Automation Systems So They Last

 Frequently Asked Questions

-How long does a legacy system migration usually take
+How long does a legacy building automation system migration take?

-What's the biggest risk in legacy system integration
+What's the biggest risk in integrating legacy building automation systems?

-What role does data analytics play in modernizing building automation system integration?
+How does data analytics help with building automation system integration?

 Wrapping Up

-Send me your current system architecture.
-I'll map out a full-scale migration plan to modernize your COBOL/VB6 system with a strong Node.js/Next.js API layer.
+Send me your current system setup.
+I will make a plan to modernize your old building automation systems.
+I use a strong Node.js and Next.js API layer.

 Written by